Occupational Therapy Doctorate (OTD)

 In general, a post-professional occupational therapy doctorate is highly sought after for leadership positions and for teaching positions in higher education.
 An OTD is also important if you want to have a strong impact on the community and address the politics of healthcare delivery and development.

 Within our OTD program in particular, you’ll learn how to develop community-based programs in areas like senior centers, schools, and other traditional and non-traditional settings such as mental health clinics, group homes, community colleges, farming communities, or detention centers.
-Your classes and training will be geared towards addressing social issues and making occupational therapy and healthcare more inclusive and equitable.
 If you want to play a role in healthcare advocacy and leadership and use research to better inform your clinical practice, a doctorate degree can be an important step in your journey as an occupational therapist.

 Admission into the Program